 Nowadays, tacos are as popular in the USA as in Mexico.
 Everyone loves tacos for their flexibility because not only do you have a choice of wraps but also a choice in the fillings.
 There are taco cookbooks that help you make creative ingredients so that your taco can be a snack, a filling meal or even a dessert.

 In London, we use flour tortillas for tacos because they are widely available.
-The hard corn tortillas are also available but the soft corn tortillas are not.
+Hard corn tortillas are also available but soft corn tortillas are not.
 We prefer the flour tortillas for the wrap because they are sturdy and can hold an overstuffed taco without spillage!
 From Shobha of Just Go Places Blog

 Kottu Roti – Sri Lanka